Crystal Ramanujam, DPMPodiatry

 When your knee is severely damaged or injured, we may consider an artificial knee replacement surgery.
 During the knee replacement surgery, prostheses, or artificial parts, will replace the damaged joint surfaces in your knee.

 University Health specialists are highly experienced in even the most complicated knee replacement surgeries.
 We also offer minimally invasive knee replacement options that might work for your condition.

-Prior to surgery, your doctor will completely evaluate your medical history and perform a thorough physical exam in order to ensure that you are are in good health for the surgery.
-Once you are cleared for surgery, the procedure to replace the knee will take about 2 hours to complete.
-After the damaged bone and cartilage of the knee is removed, the orthopedic surgeon will place the new artificial knee in its place.
+Before surgery, your doctor will completely evaluate your medical history and perform a thorough physical exam to ensure that you are in good health for the surgery.
+Once you are cleared for surgery, the procedure to replace the knee will take about two hours to complete.
+After the damaged bone and cartilage of the knee is removed, your orthopedic surgeon will place the new artificial knee in its place.

 After Knee Replacement Surgery

-A typical knee replacement surgery lasts about 1-2 hours.
+A typical knee replacement surgery lasts up to two hours.
 After the surgery, you are moved to your private room.

 After your surgery, it’s important to get up and moving as quickly as possible.
 Your nursing and rehabilitation therapy team will help with this during your short hospital stay.

 Your physical therapist will make an individualized plan to help you move through different conditions, like going from one surface to another.
 We strongly encourage your family and friends to participate and learn how to help you once you get home.
 The nursing team will help with your pain control so that you can participate in mobility training and experience a successful recovery.